diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US316/readme.md

 ## 4. Design

 This section presents the design adopted for implementing **US316 – Send Show Proposal to Customer**.
-The sequence diagram below illustrates the interaction between the CRM Collaborator, the UI, the controller, the proposal generator, and the communication service.
+The sequence diagram below illustrates the interaction between the CRM Collaborator, the UI, the controller, the proposal repository, and the delivery service.

 ### 4.1 Realisation

-The process begins when the CRM Collaborator selects a completed and valid proposal from the user interface.
-The `SendProposalController` coordinates the generation of the final document using the existing `ShowProposalTemplate` and the proposal data.

-Once the proposal is retrieved, the system uses a `ProposalGeneratorService` to render the document (e.g., PDF) based on the template content.
-The video file is also retrieved.

-These files are then passed to the `ProposalDeliveryService`, which sends the package to the customer's email address.
-If any step fails (e.g., missing video or template), the UI informs the user and blocks the operation.
+The process begins when the CRM Collaborator opens the interface to send a proposal.
+The UI invokes the `SendProposalController`, which queries the `ShowProposalRepository` for proposals that are ready to be sent — meaning they have passed simulation, include a valid video (US315), and have a validated template (US318).

+Once the list of ready proposals is presented, the CRM Collaborator selects the one to be sent.
+The controller then retrieves the selected `ShowProposal` from the repository using its identifier.

+The controller invokes the `ProposalDelivery` service, passing the proposal object.
+This service is responsible for accessing the associated document and video, and delivering them to the customer.

+If the delivery is successful, the UI notifies the user accordingly.
+If the delivery fails — for example, due to missing data — the UI presents an appropriate error message and the process is aborted.

+This design follows clean separation of responsibilities:
+- The **UI** handles user interaction and feedback.
+- The **controller** manages orchestration and delegates to the domain and infrastructure layers.
+- The **repository** provides access to persistent proposals.
+- The **delivery service** encapsulates the communication logic, allowing future extensibility.

 ![Sequence Diagram for US316](images/sequence_diagram_us316.svg)